kmallari/Zoom-On-Time/README.md

 # How to use
 First, make a text file called "sched.txt".

 Put your classes there in the format.
-Separate each course with a comma and separate each detail about the course with a space.:
+Separate each info with a tab and put each course in one line.:
 |Course Code |Course Name|Section|Name of Professor|Schedule|Zoom Link|
 |----|-----|-------|-----------|----|-